EMBRYOPSIDA Pirani & Prado

+For a phylogeny of the fleshy-fruited, speciose, and paraphyletic Miconieae, see Michelangeli et al. (2004) and Martin et al. (2008); genera and sections are not monophyletic, in part because of over-reliance on anther morphology for providing characters to delimit taxa (Goldenberg et al. 2008; Burke et al. 2012).
 Judd (1989) and Judd and Skean (1991) provide morphology-based phylogenetic analyses of axillary- and terminal-flowered Miconieae respectively.
-For a phylogeny of the fleshy-fruited, speciose, and paraphyletic Miconieae, see Michelangeli et al. (2004) and Martin et al. (2008); genera and sections are not monophyletic, in part because of over-reliance on anther morphology for providing characters to delimit taxa (Goldenberg et al. 2008; Burke et al. 2012).
+For relationships in a somewhat expanded Conostegia, see Kriebel et al. (2014: variation in position of major clades, nice morphology).
 Generic limits in Merianeae are also difficult (Schulman & Hyvönen 2003); Michelangeli et al. (2012) looked ar relationships within the New World Melastomeae and Penneys and Judd (2013b) analyzed both molecular and morphological characters in Blakeeae.
 For the polyphyletic Leandra, see Martin et al. (2008), and for the African-Madagascan Warneckea, see Stone and Andreasen (2010).
 Recent broad studies in neotropical melastomes provide an inkling of the new relationships (Guimaraes et al. 2010; Penneys & Judd 2010, esp.
 2011: 111 morphological characters; Judd et al. 2010).

 Classification.
 The inclusion of Memecylaceae in Melastomataceae was an option in A.P.G.
 II, and this was formalized in A.P.G.
 III (2009).
-Sampling of New World taxa of Melastomatoideae in particular is rapidly being extended and so needed generic and tribal changes are beginning - e.g. Penneys et al. (2010: Henrieteeae), Michelangeli et al. (2011: Cyphostyleae), Blakeeae (Penneys & Judd 2013a), genera in Miconieae (Goldenberg et al. 2008 and references; see Majure et al. 2013 for the homoplasy of previously-used "generic" characters and a broadly delimited Miconia) and Merianeae (Schulman & Hyvönen 2003).
+Sampling of New World taxa of Melastomatoideae in particular is rapidly being extended and so needed generic and tribal changes are beginning - e.g. Penneys et al. (2010: Henrieteeae), Michelangeli et al. (2011: Cyphostyleae), Blakeeae (Penneys & Judd 2013a), genera in Miconieae (Goldenberg et al. 2008 and references), where Majure et al. (2013) discuss the homoplasy of previously-used "generic" characters and argue for a broadly delimited Miconia, and Merianeae (Schulman & Hyvönen 2003).

 For names in the family, see MEL names (Renner et al. 2007c).